mouuff/go-rocket-update/README.md

 The updater will list the files and retrieve them the same way for all the providers:

-The directory should contain files with `ExecutableName`.
+The directory should have files containing `ExecutableName`.

-Example with `ExecutableName: fmt.Sprintf("test_%s_%s", runtime.GOOS, runtime.GOARCH)`:
+Example directory with `ExecutableName: fmt.Sprintf("test_%s_%s", runtime.GOOS, runtime.GOARCH)`:

     test_windows_amd64.exe
     test_darwin_amd64